harrisonlab/popgen/INDEX.md

 Run the STRUCTURE analysis to test for thelikely number of population clusters (K) (can be in the range of: K=1 up to K=number of individuals tested), summarise the results with StructureHarvester and CLUMPP, visualise with DISTRUCT.

 ##Summary stats
 ###Scripts for functional annotation of SNPs, and calculation of general population genetics parameters (Fst, nuclotide diversity, Tajima's D) which can be informative about demographic and selection processes operating on a given gene(s) in tested populations.
+Methods to detect variant outliers useful for zeroing in on potentially adaptive loci.
 Analyses available include both haplotype- and nucleotide- based.
  **Model analysis file:** [fus_variant_annotation.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/fus_variant_annotation.sh)

 1. Create VCF file subsets only with certain individuals retained for downstream analysis with `/home/sobczm/bin/vcflib/bin/vcfremovesamples` and remove monomorphic (idential) positions in the output with `/home/sobczm/bin/vcftools/bin/vcftools`